The Alley (Oakland, California)

 The Alley is a restaurant and piano bar located in the Lake Merritt neighborhood of Oakland, California, in the United States.
-It is known for its nightly singing by patrons who take the microphone accompanied by a live pianist who also sings.
+It is known for nightly singing by patrons who take the microphone accompanied by a live pianist, who also sometimes sings.

 History

 The Alley is one of the last remaining Oakland piano bars.
 It was founded in 1933.
 Most of the previous piano bars closed more than thirty years ago.
 The bar looks like a saloon or 1920s alleyway with wood shingles and windows in the interior.
 Writer Kimberly Chun described the interior as being designed by "a drunken Walt Disney".
 It has booths throughout similar to those found at a diner.
 Approximately 40,000 to 50,000 business cards from visitors are stapled all over the walls.
 Business cards from Jerry Brown and Gregg Allman can be found.
 Dinner, which is served nightly, focuses on American cuisine such as steaks and burgers.
 A piano is located past the main bar, surrounded by a lacquered wood bar.
 Twelve seats sit around the piano and a pianist sits at the keyboard.
 Songbooks and microphones also rest on the bar.
-They primarily play songs from the Great American Songbook.
+The pianist primarily plays songs from the Great American Songbook.

-The bar used to be owned by Jody Kerr, who owned it from the 1940s until her death in 1995.
+Jody Kerr owned the bar from the 1940s until her death in 1995.
 Kerr's relative Jackie Simpkins owns the bar today.
 When she became the owner she wanted to remove the business cards, but the regular bar guests protested.
 In order to keep in compliance with the fire code, the bar sprays the business cards with fire retardant.
 In 2010, an apartment next to The Alley caught on fire.
 The fire destroyed the apartment but did not spread to the bar.